temporalio/documentation/docs-src/dev-guide/major-components.md

 This Workflow code, while executing, can be paused, resumed, and migrated across physical machines without losing state.

 When a Workflow calls the API to execute an Activity, the Worker sends a [Command](https://docs.temporal.io/references/commands) back to the Cluster.
 The Cluster creates Activity Tasks in response which the same or a different Worker can then pick up and begin executing.
 In this way, the Worker and Cluster work together to incrementally execute Workflow code in a reliable way.
-We discuss this more in detail in [How the SDKs work] section.
+We discuss this more in detail in [The SDK and Temporal Cluster relationship](/dev-guide/sdks#sdk-and-cluster-relationship) section.

 The SDK APIs also enable developers to write code that more genuinely maps to their process.
 This is because without a specialized SDK, developers might have to write a lot of boilerplate code.
 This can lead to code that's hard to maintain, difficult to understand, or that doesn't directly correspond to the underlying business process.